david1117constantine-svg/5DOF-Robotic-Arm/Journal_Backlog/BACKLOG.md

 Cool design feature I should mention.
 For now, I am sticking with the extrusions for a simple solution to a base/mount for the arm.
 I designed the waist with the idea of multiple mounting options in mind.
 There is an X pattern of crews and a circular depression in the bottom of the waist, allowing it to be connected to many mounting solutions.
 Still brainstorming how the actual waist joint is going to stay in place, planning on buying bearings of some sort for the spinning aspect, but we will see, I guess.

-Here it is on the printer, complete I might add.
+Here it is on the printer, complete, I might add.

 ![IMG_5877](https://github.com/user-attachments/assets/265ff6ee-b27a-4ab8-9124-c74bf45df07a)